39th Annual Grammy Awards

 The 39th Annual Grammy Awards were held on February 26, 1997, at Madison Square Garden, New York City.
 They recognized accomplishments by musicians from the previous year.
-Babyface was the night's biggest winner, with 3 awards.
+Babyface and the Beatles were the night's biggest winners, with 3 awards each.
 Celine Dion, Toni Braxton, Sheryl Crow, and The Fugees won two awards.
 Celine Dion for "Best Pop Album" and "Album of the Year" and Toni Braxton for "Best Female R&B Vocal Performance" and "Best Female Pop Vocal Performance".
-The show was hosted by Ellen Degeneres who also performed the opening with Shawn Colvin, Bonnie Rait, and Chaka Khan.
+The show was hosted by Ellen DeGeneres who also performed the opening with Shawn Colvin, Bonnie Rait, and Chaka Khan.